 Map of our Argyll Route

 Just to give you an idea of the distances we covered on that day (almost 230 miles), I have traced our rote on the map below.
 Google Maps might calculate this route to take six hours, but considering traffic and rain in the morning, stops for ice-cream and dinner and a bit of exploring here and there, we were on the road for about 12 hours.

 Highlights along the Way

 As as I said, we started the day in typical Glasgow rain.
-As the forecast was terrible for Argyll and Bute in the morning, but better in the afternoon, our first destination was Largs in the south-east of Glasgow.
+As the forecast was terrible for Argyll and Bute in the morning, but better in the afternoon, our first destination was Largs in the south-west of Glasgow.
 The showers on the way were heavy, but once we reached the coast our endurance was rewarded with a little bit of sunshine and an extra scoop of Nardini’s delicious chic-mint ice-cream.
 Largs itself is a typical British sea side town – very popular with families, a beach promenade full of attractions, more ice cream shops and little boats offering day trips and funny enough, a Viking museum which I will have to keep on my list for another day.
 A special point of interest is Kelburn Castle, where the annual Kelburn Garden Party brings a music and arts festival onto the castle grounds.
 Also, one to do some day in the future!

 Read more about Ayrshire in this post.

 The rain was terrible most of our drive around this area, and even though it remained dry for a bit when we were in Largs, I couldn’t be fussed unpacking the camera – sadly, no photos…

 The fastest route from Largs to Dunoon would have lead back towards Paisley over the Erskine Bridge and along Loch Lomond – even fast is the ferry connection between Gourock and Dunoon – but as it is with motorcycle trips we were not interested in fast routes, but in scenic ones.
 The drive along Loch Long proved to be exactly that.